josmar-crwdstffng/angular/aio/content/guide/upgrade.md

 The PhoneCat project has both E2E Protractor tests and some Karma unit tests in it.
 Of these two, E2E tests can be dealt with much more easily:
 By definition, E2E tests access the application from the *outside* by interacting with the various UI elements the application puts on the screen.
-E2E tests aren't really that concerned with the internal structure of the application components.
+E2E tests are not really that concerned with the internal structure of the application components.
 That also means that, although you modify the project quite a bit during the upgrade, the E2E test suite should keep passing with just minor modifications.
-You didn't change how the application behaves from the user's point of view.
+You did not change how the application behaves from the user's point of view.

 During TypeScript conversion, there is nothing to do to keep E2E tests working.
 But when you change the bootstrap to that of a Hybrid app, you must make a few changes.